 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to find the perfect system administrator:
+Now you can take advantage of the full potential of this template to manage your CRM:

 - Use the List View to get a comprehensive overview of all your CRM items